iitanmay/iitanmay.com/_pages/research.md

   <h3>Flow structures and fluid transport</h3>
   <p>
     My research investigates the dynamics of turbulent fountains, particularly when subjected to a lateral density stratification.
 This configuration is directly relevant to engineering applications like air curtains and underwater bubble screens.
 Using a synergistic approach of experiments and high-fidelity numerical simulations, I explore how lateral buoyancy alters flow structures and the associated fluid transport.
-We have observed that the interaction between the fountain and the stratified ambient creates unique structural asymmetries that significantly impact the spreading direction and long-range transport of the fluid.
+We have observed that the interaction between the fountain and the stratified ambient creates unique structural asymmetries that significantly impact the spreading behavior.
+I am also interested to look at the transport characteristics from a Lagrangian perspective where the motion of individual fluid particle is tracked, giving insights into the mechanism of fluid motion.
   </p>

   <h3>Statistics and entrainment dynamics</h3>
   <p>
     A key focus of my work is characterizing the statistical behavior and entrainment dynamics of these flows.
-We specifically look at the entrainment behavior as a function of the source Froude number ($Fr_0$).
-Our results reveal that lateral stratification enhances fluid entrainment by up to 20% compared to uniform environments.
-This increase is driven by the baroclinic torque generated at the interface, which intensifies the turbulent mixing and modifies the mass flux profiles along the trajectory of the fountain.
+We specifically look at the entrainment behavior of turbulent fountains as a function of the source Froude number ($Fr_0$).
+Our results reveal that when a lateral stratification is imposed, it enhances the fluid entrainment by up to 20% compared to uniform environments.
+This increase is driven by the the lateral forcing which modifies the volume flux along the trajectory of the fountain.
   </p>

   <div style="width: 70%; margin: 0 auto; text-align: center;">
     {% include figure.liquid
-       path="assets/img/Buoyant_Jets.png"
+       path="assets/img/Research_Fountain_1.png.png"
        class="img-fluid rounded z-depth-1"
        title="Research Figure: Buoyant Jets"
        alt="Research results showing fountain dynamics"
     %}
     <div class="caption">
-      Visualization of buoyant jets and their interaction with the ambient environment.
+      Influence of a lateral density stratification on the fountain trajectory.
+Subscripts $d$ and $l$ represent dense and light fluids.
     </div>
   </div>
 </div>